schl3ck/OPPlugin-advanced-free-block-mode/readme.md

 When rendering the coordinate system and block visualizer on top of each other, some lines may be on top of others when they shouldn't be.

 # How to install
 Download it from https://openplanet.nl/files/109.
-You can also find a tutorial there how to install the plugin.
+You can also find a tutorial there on how to install the plugin.

 # Future plans
 * Maybe support items.
 Unforunately I still haven't found a way to implement this.